grahamjh99/VisionDrive/README.md

 ## Requirements

 ### Hardware
+The Convolution Neural Network models are extremely memory intesive due in part to the large amount of images being processed.
+It is recommended that to repeat this work the user has at minimum 80 Gb of RAM.
 ### Software
 | Library | Module | Purpose |
 | --- | --- | --- |